 Tumors: Unilateral hearing loss is a hallmark symptom of acoustic neuroma (vestibular schwannoma), a benign tumor that grows on the eighth cranial nerve.
 Paraganglioma, the most common primary tumor of the middle ear can cause ringing in the ears and prevent sound waves from passing through the middle ear to your eardrum, resulting in conductive hearing loss in one ear.
 And squamous cell carcinoma, the most common cancer of the external ear canal, can result in unilateral conductive hearing loss.

-Otosclerosis: This progressive condition, which impacts more than 3 million people in the U.S., is an abnormal growth of bone in the middle ear.
+Otosclerosis: This progressive condition, is an abnormal growth of bone in the middle ear.
 The condition affects women more often than men, and at least 50% of cases are familial.
 Although bilateral ear involvement is far more common, up to 15% of cases are unilateral.
 The abnormality can disrupt the ability of sound to travel from the middle ear to the inner ear, resulting in hearing loss.

 Meniere’s disease: Although the primary symptom is extreme dizziness, this disease can also cause tinnitus, the sensation of blocked or muffled hearing, and a feeling of congestion, fullness, or pressure in the affected ear.
 If your inner ear fills with excessive fluid, this can damage the delicate hair cells, resulting in permanent hearing loss.